Are you a buyer looking for a solar rooftop for your house or commercial establishment?

 - Maximum Load Capacity of the Roof – if available (kg/m2)

-Following are some of details we collect from the clients in order to understand the power requirements:
+Following are some of details collected to understand the power requirements:

 - Sanctioned Load from Electricity Board (kVA)